Nina Wayne

-Nina Rae Wayne is an American actress.
+Nina Wayne (born September 13, 1943) is a retired American actress.

 Early years

-In her hometown of Chicago, Wayne began taking ballet lessons when she was three years old, and at age 6 she began taking classes in skating.
-She and her sister performed for the Ice Capades as The Wayne Sisters.
+Wayne was born on September 13, 1943, in Chicago.
+She is the younger sister of actress Carol Wayne.
+Wayne began taking ballet lessons when she was three years old, and at age 6 she began taking classes in skating.

+Career

+When Wayne was 15, she and her sister Carol began performing for the Ice Capades as The Wayne Sisters.
 That act ended when her sister fell.
 Wayne stayed with the show for a year as a solo performer, after which she left and became a dancer.

-She danced in Las Vegas for three years and then the Latin Quarter hired her.
+She danced in Las Vegas for three years, then moved to New York, where she danced at the Latin Quarter nightclub.
+She was a dancer as part of Van Johnson's act there.
+During that same period she had a daytime job as a model.

-Career

 She first appeared on The Tonight Show in October 1964.
-Wayne, the younger sister of fellow actress Carol Wayne, started working in television in 1965, appearing in 12 episodes of the series Camp Runamuck (as Caprice Yeudleman) and in an episode of Bewitched.
+She started working in television in 1965, with a recurring role as camp counselor Caprice Yeudleman in the single season of Camp Runamuck, and appeared in one episode of Bewitched.

-Wayne's first movie was Dead Heat on a Merry-Go-Round.
-She reportedly was cast in Fantastic Voyage, but the lead female role ultimately went to Raquel Welch.
-Wayne's breakthrough came when she starred opposite Jack Lemmon and Peter Falk in the 1967 romantic comedy Luv.
+Wayne's first movie was Dead Heat on a Merry-Go-Round (1966).
+Her breakthrough came when she starred opposite Jack Lemmon and Peter Falk in the 1967 romantic comedy Luv.
 She followed with The Comic (1969) with Dick Van Dyke and Mickey Rooney.
 Her last appearance was in the 1973 TV supernatural drama The Night Strangler.

-In 1974, she appeared on the cover of TV Guide.
+Personal life

+Wayne married actor John Drew Barrymore in 1985; the couple had one child, daughter Brahama Jessica, before they divorced in 1994.